-The overarching aim is to provide pupils with:
+The overarching aim is to provide students with:

-- · accurate and relevant knowledge - · opportunities to turn that knowledge into personal understanding

-\cdot opportunities to explore, clarify and if necessary challenge, their own and others' values, attitudes, beliefs, rights and responsibilities society.

-\cdot the skills, language and strategies they need in order to live healthy, safe, fulfilling, responsible and balanced lives

-· the ability to become responsible citizens who make a positive contribution to
+- · accurate and relevant knowledge - · opportunities to turn that knowledge into personal understanding - · opportunities to explore, clarify and if necessary challenge, their own and others' values, attitudes, beliefs, rights and responsibilities - · the skills, language and strategies they need in order to live healthy, safe, fulfilling, responsible and balanced lives - · the ability to become responsible citizens who make a positive contribution to society.

 Citizenship and Belonging is taught in accordance with guidelines set out in the Hampshire Agreed Syllabus, Living Difference IV.
-The aim is to help pupils to develop a reflective approach to life and enrich this through a study of living beliefs.
-Students will be given the opportunity to gain AQA Unit Awards which link to the agreed syllabus at KS4.
+The aim is to help students to develop a reflective approach to life and enrich this through a study of living beliefs. .